TomSchoolar/Vacansee/README.md

 ## Running servers
 **api:** navigate into the api directory and run ```python manage.py runserver```.
 The django app will be available at localhost:8000
 **client:** navigate into the client directory and run ```npm run serve```.
 The vue app will be available at localhost:8080

+n.b.
+Ignore the warning about applying db migrations on the django server, we need to create an externally hosted postgres server before making and applying the db migrations.